 Since employers always search for professionals, you can offer services that average technical writers can’t.
 Most technical writers have a minimum of a bachelor’s degree, and some have a higher college degree.
 But that rarely means that the technical writer knows how to handle a team or communicate with engineers or researchers.

 The key to becoming a successful technical editor is core editing and writing skills and exceptional communication and team management skills.
-Do you have what it takes?
+Do you have any insights into what it takes?

 FAQs